 Wouldn’t you just love to just stick a fresh Roman-style pizza into your luggage and have it still hot and fresh when you get back home?
-Well, we all know that’s impossible – but we do have plenty of other ideas for edible treats, as well as more durable collectables that are perfectly appropriate for traveling home, and they’re all right here on our list of best souvenirs from Rome!
+Well, we all know that’s impossible – but we do have plenty of other ideas for edible treats, as well as more durable collectables that you can get during your trip to Rome and they are perfectly appropriate for traveling home, and they’re all right here on our list of best souvenirs from Rome!

 Let’s Start with the Obvious: Gourmet Food

 Make sure to leave room in your suitcase for authentic Italian specialty food.

 Italian cuisine is known around the world as the best!
 While many visitors will be sad to discover that their go-to Italian plates (like “spaghetti and meatballs” or “chicken alfredo”) are not even Italian, there are plenty of authentic Italian specialties to discover – many of which are perfect selections to fill your suitcase with!
 Pack your bag with local-made pasta, organic pasta sauces, cured meats, and delicious marmalades (try the red onion marmalade, it’s one of our favourites)!
 Don’t forget that Italy is especially well-known for quality olive oil, artisanal balsamic vinegar, and decadent truffle-based concoctions.
 Of course, no Italian dinner is complete without some freshly grated parmesan or Pecorino Romano!
 And finally, for your sweet tooth, throw in some Italian chocolate (like Baci or Baratti) with wine cookies (Ciambelline al Vino Rosso), and you’re all set for an Italian-themed banquet back home to impress your friends who stayed on their side of the pond.

 Bring wine back home to prolong your Italian state of mind. https://www.liviahengel.com/